mneustadts/python-api-Analysis/README.md

 ![fig4](./WeatherPy/Figures/fig4.png?raw=true "fig4")

 #### Linear regression of each relationship:
-(first I separated them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).)
+(first separate them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).)

-I plotted the following:
+Plot the following:

 * Northern Hemisphere - Temperature (F) vs. Latitude